Mariners get 2B Kolten Wong from Brewers for Winker, Toro - WHIZ News

+SEATTLE (AP) — Right before the start of baseball’s winter meetings, the Seattle Mariners checked off another offseason need, this time with a Gold Glove second baseman.

-SEATTLE (AP) — The Seattle Mariners acquired second baseman Kolten Wong from the Milwaukee Brewers on Friday in a trade for outfielder Jesse Winker and infielder Abraham Toro.
+Seattle acquired Kolten Wong from the Milwaukee Brewers on Friday in a trade for outfielder Jesse Winker and infielder Abraham Toro.

+“Second base is really an area that we’ve struggled to get production out of, particularly offensively,” Seattle general manager Justin Hollander said.
+“His game really seems to be trending upward year after year offensively, particularly against right-handed pitching.
+He’s learning to elevate the ball.
+He makes a ton of contact.”

 Seattle also receives cash as part of the deal.
 ESPN reported the Brewers would be sending the Mariners about $1.75 million.